ros2/ros2_documentation/source/Installation/RMW-Implementations/Non-DDS-Implementations/Working-with-Zenoh.rst

 Build from source code
 ----------------------

-Built from source, recommended if latest features are needed.
+Building from source is only recommended if latest features are needed.

 By default, we vendor and compile ``zenoh-cpp`` with a subset of zenoh features.
 The ``ZENOHC_CARGO_FLAGS`` CMake argument may be overwritten with other features included if required.